 I drop the intake hose from the truck’s pump into the pool, drag the output up to the spigot that leads to the river side, clamp it and crank up the truck’s sixty-horse pump.
 I can hear the water gushing out on the other side of the levy.
 On this side, the water slowly drains, like watching a bathtub empty.
 Stuff starts showing in the filthy water: bottles, paper, clothing, odd things like sandals, dog toys, hell, once I found a pink dildo.
 Next to the cemetery I keep thinking I see bones and skulls.
 But it’s only twigs and plastic bags drifting with the pump’s current.

 The truck’s pump sucks air and I kill it.
 This is one of the impellers that needs replacing.
-I’ve got to lower myself into the cavity where the blade turns and the thought of being below sea level and below a thousand dead people quickens my fingers.
+I’ve got to lower myself into the cavity where the blade turns and the thought of being below sea level and below a thousand dead people adds a snap to my fingers.
 The air is thick with the breath of the dead and that strange sweet smell of preservative…

 I’m done in five minutes.

-I flip the control panel open, enter my pass key, check the logs, (only a failed impeller) and reset the pump.
+I flip the control panel open, enter my password, check the logs, (only a failed impeller) and reset the pump.
 It starts right up and clears the water that’s already begun to collect.

 I wipe my brow with a clean tissue from the box on the dash as I drive away from pump one thirty-one.